 AutoRamp is activated automatically to deliver a low start pressure, which helps you fall asleep with ease, then using its sleep onset detection capability, it responds by comfortably ramping up to your prescribed pressure the moment it detects you’ve fallen asleep.

-So, how does AutoRamp help your CPAP machine know when you fall asleep?
+So, how does AutoRamp know when you fall asleep?

-Your AirSense 10 will know you’re asleep no more than three minutes after.
-That’s because the moment you turn on your machine, AutoRamp is looking for three things:
+Your AirSense 10 or AirMini will know you’re asleep within three minutes.
+That’s because the moment you turn on your device, AutoRamp is looking for three things:

 a) 30 breaths of stable breathing (roughly 3 minutes)